LandRegistry/land-registry-elements/README.md

   - Download configurable build via GET parameters
   - Form to select components and pipe into above build?
 - Build out any new elements from the DRV prototype
-- Browserify setup for element JS if any is required (I think it will be)
 - Assemble example pages for the pages in the DRV prototype
 - Manual cross browser testing
 - Concatenate stylesheet output?